Goods and Services Tax

 Goods and services tax (GST) is a tax of 10% on most goods, services, and other items sold or consumed in Australia.
 The general principle is that only the end consumer bears the economic cost of GST.
 Registered entities bear the liability of collecting GST in the price of sales to their customers, but can offset credits for GST included in the price of business purchases.

-An entity (including an individual) must register for GST if the entity's annual turnover is $75,000 or more ($150,000 for non-profit organisations).
+An entity (including an individual) must register for GST if the entity's annual turnover is $75,000 or more ($150,000 for non-profit organisations), the entity provides tax services or the entity wants to claim fuel tax credits.
 An entity may choose to register if the entity's turnover is below the threshold.
 Related entities may form a GST group and be treated as a single entity for GST.
 A single entity may register separate branches for GST.

 A registered entity is generally required to charge GST on all sales of goods and services in Australia, unless a supply is GST-free or input taxed.
 The entity must provide its customers with a tax invoice for all taxable sales above a threshold of $82.50 ($75 + GST).

 A registered entity can claim an input tax credit for GST included in the price of goods or services purchased for the entity's business.
 A credit cannot be claimed for:

 Purchases where GST was not included in the price (GST-free acquisitions)

 A range of special rules apply to sales and purchases by entities operating in specific industries, or certain types of transaction entered into by any entity.
 Details are available here.